-South Korea braced Thursday for its third attempt to send a satellite into orbit and gain entry to an elite global space club that includes neighbours and regional rivals Japan and China.
+South Korea held a final dress rehearsal Wednesday for its third attempt to send a satellite into orbit and join an elite space club that includes Asian powers China, Japan and India.

 This article is older than 60 days, which we reserve for our premium members only.You can subscribe to our premium member subscription, here.